Pika28samson/PTCGPB-MONITOR/README.md

 *This program was made in a rush, so please dm me on discord if you have any issue: pika28samson*

 **Step 1:**
-Setup everything from artuto's bot.
+\nSetup everything from artuto's bot.

 **Step 2:**
 Download *main.exe* and *ngrok.exe* from here.